-Before the District Court's July 20, 2018 ruling, the U.S. Government sought damages of approximately \$52 million, subject to trebling, plus statutory penalties.
-We do not know what effect, if any, the ruling will have on the U.S. Government's calculation of damages.
+The U.S. Government seeks damages of approximately \$52 million, subject to trebling, plus statutory penalties.
 We believe that we have legal and factual defenses to the U.S. Government's remaining claims.
 Although we continue to evaluate our liability and exposure, we do not currently believe that it is probable that we will incur a material loss.
 If, contrary to our expectations, the U.S. Government prevails in this matter and proves damages at or near \$52 million and is successful in having such damages trebled, the outcome could have an adverse effect on our results of operations in the period in which a liability is recognized and on our cash flows for the period in which any damages are paid.

 On April 24, 2009, we filed a declaratory judgment action against the New York Metropolitan Transportation Authority and its Capital Construction Company (collectively, the MTA) asking the U.S. District Court for the Southern District of New York to find that the MTA is in material breach of our agreement based on the MTA's failure to provide access to sites where work must be performed and the customer-furnished equipment necessary to complete the contract.
 The MTA filed an answer and counterclaim alleging that we breached the contract and subsequently terminated the contract for alleged default.
 The primary damages sought by the MTA are the costs to complete the contract and potential re-procurement costs.
 While we are unable to estimate the cost of another contractor to complete the contract and the costs of re-procurement, we note that our contract with the MTA had a total value of \$323 million, of which \$241 million was paid to us, and that the MTA is seeking damages of approximately \$190 million.
 We dispute the MTA's allegations and are defending against them.
 Additionally, following an investigation, our sureties on a performance bond related to this matter, who were represented by independent counsel, concluded that the MTA's termination of the contract was improper.
 Finally, our declaratory judgment action was later amended to include claims for monetary damages against the MTA of approximately \$95 million.
 This matter was taken under submission by the District Court in December 2014, after a five-week bench trial and the filing of post-trial pleadings by the parties.
 We continue to await a decision from the District Court.
-Although this matter relates to our former Information Systems & Global Solutions (IS&GS) business, we retained the litigation when we divested IS&GS in
+Although this matter relates to our former Information Systems & Global Solutions (IS&GS) business, we retained the litigation when we divested IS&GS in 2016.